 We’re all about VW’s so we are starting from there!
 Traditionally they have been a great van to convert – every version of the Transporter has had various incarnations as a camper.
 They are reliable, have well galvanised bodies and they hold their value exceptionally well.
 In addition their size means that they can be a second family car as well as a camper.

-This page will look in detail at the options offered by the VW T5.1 This is the facelift model of the T5 which was produced between 2010 and 2015.
-We’ve chosen this particular model because we feel that, at this stage, this will be the base van that most people will be looking at converting.
+This page will look in detail at the options offered by the VW T5.1 and the T6.
+We’ve chosen these particular models because we feel that, at this stage, this will be the base van that most people will be looking at converting.

-There are various specification levels of the T5.1 One step up from the base van is the Trendline.
+There are various specification levels of the T5.1 and the T6.
+One step up from the base van is the Trendline.
 This model adds features such as parking sensors, bluetooth phone connection, cruise control, body coloured bumpers etc. The Highline has all of those features plus an upgraded alarm system, leather steering wheel and gear knob, upgraded air con system and front fog-lights.
-There is also a Sportline version which has the most powerful engine plus things like side bars and 18″ sportline wheels.

 All of these options are worth considering in that should you wish to add things like parking sensors, cruise control, alloy wheels etc. it can sometimes be more cost efficient to simply look for an upgraded model such as the ones above.